SharkSnack/shiren-2/content/dungeons/shuten-trail-easy.md

 There are usually multiple castle materials on the ground in this area,<br/>
 so search every room to collect as many as you can.<br/>
 Materials found in Shuten Trail Easy are of the lowest grade, so you'll likely<br/>
-want to switch to higher grade materials after building up the castle a bit<br/>
+want to switch to higher grade materials after building up the castle a bit to<br/>
-to stop the Oni from easily destroying sections of the castle during later events.
+stop the Oni from easily destroying sections of the castle during later events.

 # Monsters